-Omitting the whipped cream on top of an iced coffee is rarely on our list of preferences.
+Omitting the whipped cream on top of an iced coffee is rarely on my list of preferences.
 But Dutch Bros soft top makes it even harder to skip the added calories!

 Dutch Bros soft top is a topping used as the final step in their beverages.
 It adds a creamy texture to any drink: iced coffees, lattes, or even sodas.

 The soft top is already included in many drinks, but you can always ask for it as an extra topping.
-It’s sweet, and some customers feel it tastes like marshmallows.
+It’s sweet, and some customers feel it tastes like marshmallow.

 What is in it?

-Dutch Bros describe the soft top as whipped buttermilk, but we know there’s more than that.
+Dutch Bros describe the soft top as whipped buttermilk, but we know there’s more than that, right?

 It also includes hydrogenated oil, cream, corn syrup, guar, and locust bean gum(1) for that marshmallow feel.

-If you are making it at home, you can skip a lot of these ingredients.
+If you are making it at home like me, you can skip a lot of these ingredients.
 Some of them are added just to extend the product’s shelf life.

 A regular serving of soft top contains 50 calories and 2 grams of sugar.
 It’s not a low-calorie option, especially when adding the drink’s calories.